 Why such a scathing report?

 Because love demands somebody speak out.
 Because as of today it is reported that 2000 pastors and priests “step down from the pulpit” monthly.
 It hurts me every time I hear of a leader leaving the work of the Lord.
-I know first hand that he religious system breeds pain
+I know first hand that the religious system breeds pain.

 It hurts me every time I hear of another Church split.
 Knowing that the strength and resources of the Body of Christ will divided again.
 What was one now becomes two buildings, two sound systems, two salaries on only half the financial resources.
 Is it not a wonder why we remain weak and ineffective?